 - Bring the water and the baking soda to a rolling boil in a large pot.

-- Place the pretzels into the boiling water, one at a time, and boil each for 30 seconds.
-Remove them from the water using a large flat spatula.
+- Place the pretzels into the boiling water, one at a time, and boil each for about 30 seconds.
+Remove them from the water using a large flat spatula and letting water drip off.
 Return to the half sheet pan, brush the top of each pretzel with the beaten egg mixture and sprinkle with your choice of salt.
 Bake until dark golden brown in color, approximately 12 to 14 minutes.
 Transfer to a cooling rack for at least 5 minutes before serving.

 Pam, thanks for the constructive criticism.
 You are exactly right, and I will go in and add more details for rookie bakers.
 Yeast bread making, especially pretzels, can be difficult and even with the best instructions it still takes practice.
 I wish I could do a YouTube video, but I'm not a very skilled camera person.
 What I will do is add your notes and some more tips.
 As for the pot, a 3 or 4 quart pot should be fine.
 I will also add some tips on getting the pretzels to hold together, but I sometimes have the same problem you do with them falling apart.
 For the salt, you can use whatever you want but I use kosher or coarse salt or pretzel salt.
 You can order pretzel salt on-line or you can buy storebought Super Pretzels and just save the packets from the storebought.
 I sometimes do that because when we don't have homemade pretzels around (which is most of the time), my husband buys the frozen ones and eats them without the salt, leaving me with the packets.
 Thanks again for your help, and I'll add more details next time I make these.